playframework/play-generated-docs/manual/working/scalaGuide/main/tests/ScalaTestingWithSpecs2.md

 @[scalatest-exampleformspec](code/specs2/ExampleControllerSpec.scala)

-When rendering a template that takes form helpers, you can pass in a Messages the same way, or use `Helpers.stubMessages`:
+When rendering a template that takes form helpers, you can pass in a Messages the same way, or use [`Helpers.stubMessages()`](api/scala/play/api/test/Helpers$.html#stubMessages\(messagesApi:play.api.i18n.MessagesApi,requestHeader:play.api.mvc.RequestHeader\):play.api.i18n.Messages):

 @[scalatest-exampletemplatespec](code/specs2/ExampleControllerSpec.scala)

-Or, if you are using a form that uses `CSRF.formField` and requires an implicit request, you can use [`MessagesRequest`] in the template and use `Helpers.stubMessagesRequest`:
+Or, if you are using a form that uses `CSRF.formField` and requires an implicit request, you can use [`MessagesRequest`](api/scala/play/api/mvc/MessagesRequest.html) in the template and use [`Helpers.stubMessagesRequest()`](api/scala/play/api/test/Helpers$.html#stubMessagesRequest\(messagesApi:play.api.i18n.MessagesApi,request:play.api.mvc.Request[play.api.mvc.AnyContentAsEmpty.type]\):play.api.mvc.MessagesRequest[play.api.mvc.AnyContentAsEmpty.type]):

 @[scalatest-examplecsrftemplatespec](code/specs2/ExampleControllerSpec.scala)